The Mercury 3rd February 1916, letter to the editor

 from Edward Lucas, MLC, Legislative Council, Adelaide.

-This visitor on government business in Tasmania could hardly have envisioned that the State itself would never be able to do the collection justice, because Beattie had already violated the integrity of the originals, despite making "some duplicates" and lodging them in the "State Museum", by which he must have meant the institution now known as the Tasmanian Museum and Art Gallery.
-This was one means whereby the TMAG acquired their 50 or so duplicates of Nevin's prisoner photographs.
-Two other sources are likely: estrays from the central police registry at the Hobart Town Hall (next door to the TMAG) where Nevin worked in the years 1876-1880 and which housed the Municipal Police Office and Office of the Inspector of Police, in addition to the Public Library.
-The TMAG acquired more than 50 stereographs and cartes by Nevin from this source.
-The other source is the "borrowing" of items by staff at the TMAG in Hobart from Beattie's donated collection in Launceston.
+This visitor on government business in Tasmania could hardly have envisioned that the State itself would never be able to do the collection justice, because Beattie had already violated the integrity of the originals, despite making "some duplicates" and lodging them in the "State Museum", by which he meant the institution now known as the Tasmanian Museum and Art Gallery.
+This was one means whereby the TMAG acquired duplicates of T. J. Nevin's prisoner photographs.
+Two other sources are likely: estrays from the central police registry at the Hobart Town Hall (next door to the TMAG) where Nevin worked as a full-time civil servant in the years 1876-1880 and which housed the Municipal Police Office, cells in the basement and Office of the Inspector of Police, in addition to the Public Library upstairs.
+Beattie also sourced a number of prisoner photographs from the Sheriff's Office at the Hobart Gaol when the old photographers' room was demolished in 1915.
+The other source is the "borrowing" of originals and duplicates by staff at the TMAG in Hobart from Beattie's donated collection at the QVMAG in Launceston for an exhibition held at the Port Arthur prison site in 1983-1984.
+The TMAG acquired hundreds of stereographs, cartes-de-visite portraits of private clientele, and Hobart Gaol prisoner mugshots taken by Thomas J. Nevin in the 1860s-1870s from these sources.

-The rooms in Beattie's museum looked like this:
+The rooms in Beattie's Port Arthur Museum, 51 Murray St. Hobart, looked like this:

-Room 1: the red arrow points to convict records with photos by Nevin
+Room 1: the red arrow points to prisoner records with photos by Nevin attached.

 The Catalogue for Sale of items from